mbadenas/gaialamost/README.md

 # gaialamost
-Gaia EDR3/LAMOST Catalogue of Polluted White Dwarfs
+This repository contains a GaiaEDR3/LAMOST Catalogue of Polluted White Dwarfs (Badenas-Agusti 2023, in prep.)